An App Store Listing Consistency Checklist

 Update the proof together

 Screenshots, icons, release notes, platform status, Open Graph images, sitemap entries, and store links should move as one package.
-When Android is live and iOS is pending, or when a feature is planned but not shipped, the public page and listing should stay current together.
+When one platform lags another, or when a feature is planned but not shipped, the public page and listing should stay current together.